sysgears/selenium-automation-bundle/docs/Introduction to Data Driven Testing.md

 # Data Driven Testing with Selenium Automation Bundle

-Selenium Automation Bundle embraces the [Data Driven Testing] (DDT) pattern to help you manage large sets of data that you need to use in your tests.
-With YAML files and our `data` module, you get a simple way to store and retrieve test data in your data-driven tests.
+Selenium Automation Bundle embraces the [Data Driven Testing] (DDT) pattern to help you manage large sets of test data that you use in your tests.
+With YAML files and our `data` module, you get a simple way to retrieve test data in your data-driven tests.

 In this guide, you'll know more about our implementation of the Data Driven Testing pattern, and you'll run a demo DDT test.